Glossary of commonly used terms

 Multi-Class - When a student plays a single character in multiple classes, they are considered Multi-Class.
 This does not change anything to their character’s statistics or powers.

 Negative behavior - When a student displays a negative behavior, they’ll lose Hearts.
-Negative behaviors and Hearts management are unlocked in Chapter 4.
+Negative behaviors and Hearts management are unlocked in the Mastery phase.

 Pledge - A random consequence students get when losing all their Hearts and falling.
 As they’re part of the school kits, this is something you can select ahead of time for the teachers in your school or district.